Israel Council on Foreign Relations: Activities

 The Israel Council on Foreign Relations publishes a tri-annual journal called the Israel Journal of Foreign Affairs, which has been called "one of the best publications in the field."
 It focuses specifically on issues of international relations most pertinent to Israel and the Jewish people, and attracts the writing of leading authorities and statesmen from Israel and abroad.

+In the last years of his life, Professor Yehuda Bauer, wrote some numerous articles for the journal on subjects as diverse as the Arab-Israeli conflict, Holocaust obfuscation, antisemitism, migration, genocide prevention, illiberalism and threats to Israel democracy.
+Among others who regularly write for the journal are its senior editor, Prof. Chuck Freilich, former Newsweek bureau chief Andrew Nagorski, Hebrew University law professor Robbie Sabel, Dr. Juliana Geran Pilon of the Alexander Hamilton Institute, Stanford University professor Amichai Magen, and Bulgarian Middle East expert and diplomat Dr. Dimitar Mihaylov.

+In an article in November 2025, the Czech Foreign Minister, Jan Lipavský expressed Prague’s support for Israel but called on Jerusalem to support Ukraine, which would "enhance its own security, strategic autonomy, and moral standing.”

 In addition, the ICFR provides a forum for visiting dignitaries, diplomats, scholars, journalists and business leaders who seek a non-governmental platform in which to present and discuss their views.
 In recent years, guest lecturers have included the Secretary-General of the UN, presidents, prime Ministers, foreign ministers, ambassadors, and mayors.
 The transcripts of these lectures are often published in the Israel Journal of Foreign Affairs.
 In one of these lectures, Likud party leader Benjamin Netanyahu announced on the eve of Likud's election victory in April 1996, his intention to pursue the negotiation process set forth in the Oslo agreements and respect facts on the ground.

 The council also holds regular conferences and seminars on various foreign policy issues, including an annual symposium on the Middle East in memory of ICFR founder, David Kimche.
 The transcripts of such lectures are often published in the Israel Journal of Foreign Affairs.

-In 2011 the ICFR launched the European-Israeli Young Diplomats' Forum, a series of monthly policy talks which enable Israeli and European diplomats posted in Israel to exchange ideas on issues of common interest through policy talks.
-The Forum is sponsored by the European Delegation to Israel, the German Konrad Adenauer and Heinrich Böll foundations, the Israeli Ministry of Foreign Affairs and various European embassies in Tel Aviv, including those of Poland, Belgium, Germany, Czech Republic, Norway and Sweden.
+In 2011 the ICFR launched the European-Israeli Young Diplomats' Forum, a series of monthly policy talks which enable Israeli and European diplomats posted in Israel to exchange ideas on issues of common interest through policy talks, which was later widen to include diplomats from other parts of the world.

-The ICFR also cooperates with other councils on foreign relations, including the Polish Institute of International Affairs (PISM), the Australian Institute of International Affairs (AIIA), and the Institute of International Politics and Economics in Serbia.
+The ICFR also cooperates with other councils on foreign relations and relevant NGOs, including the Konrad Adenauer Stiftung, Hebrew University, European Forum, Polish Institute of International Affairs (PISM), the Australian Institute of International Affairs (AIIA), and the Institute of International Politics and Economics in Serbia.